-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade, unless the failure was due to non-attendance. - Reassessment items that are passed are graded at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module).
+- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are graded at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module).